This BLOG On VA Guidelines On Deferred Student Loans And Debt To Income Ratio Was UPDATED And PUBLISHED On August 16th, 2020

 - Contact the student loan provider and get a fully amortized monthly payment amount over an extended payment plan (which is normally 25 years)

-- High student loan balances can disqualify any mortgage loan borrower
+- High student loan balances can disqualify any mortgage borrower

-- Many professionals with graduate and professional degrees and high student loan balances such as medical doctors, dentists, teachers, or attorneys have difficult time getting qualified for mortgage loans.
+Many professionals with graduate and professional degrees and high student loan balances such as medical doctors, dentists, teachers, or attorneys have a difficult time getting qualified for mortgage loans.

 FHA Guidelines On Deferred Student Loans